Richard-Sti/TaskmasterMPI/README.md

 ```

 ## Installation
-Clone the repository and install locally:
+Clone the repository and install locally in your favourite environment:

 ```bashrc
 git clone git@github.com:Richard-Sti/TaskmasterMPI.git